mieow/vampire-character/readme.txt

 = Can I have the same Wordpress account for multiple characters? =

 No.  The plugin works under the premise that each Wordpress login links to only 1 character.

+= How do I get a Google API Key for the map functions? =

+You can get a Standard (and free) Google Maps Javascript API key from this google site: https://developers.google.com/maps/documentation/javascript/get-api-key

 = Are there any other plugins you recommend for running a game of vampire on Wordpress? =